-For example, if the most vulnerable areas of your facility are walls and structural elements, such as pillars and columns, then you may need low level barriers to prevent vehicles from striking them.
-If your main concern is segregating people from vehicles, then you will need an exhaustive run of both pedestrian and traffic barriers to mark out specific lanes and pathways.
+For example, if the most vulnerable areas of your facility are walls and structural elements, such as pillars and columns, then you may need low-level barriers to prevent vehicles from striking them.
+If your main concern is segregating people from vehicles, then you will need a run of both pedestrian and traffic barriers to mark out specific lanes and pathways.
 If you find certain sharp corners or one area of machinery is constantly vulnerable, it may be that the installation of a single bollard could provide the protection needed.

 How frequent are on-site accidents?